jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 ---
-title: DRAFT – Losing Your Job Stinks
+title: Losing Your Job Stinks
-description: How I mentally coped when seeking employment in a down job market
+description: How I coped when seeking employment in a down job market
-unlisted: true
 ---

 # Introduction